DavidePrea/Hardware-acceleration-of-a-convolutional-neural-network-through-high-level-synthesis/README.md

 # Computer Engineering Project: High level synthesis of convolutional neural network
 Group project regarding the implementation of an handwritten digit recognition algorithm (convolutional neural network) on an FPGA board by using high level synthesis.
-The FPGA's performance was evaluated against the C++ and Python applications.
 This is formally part of the Project in Computer Science and Engineering course at Politecnico di Milano (A.Y.
 2021 / 2022).

 More information about the project can be found [here](https://pii.dei.polimi.it/accelerazione-hardware-di-una-rete-neurale-convoluzionale-mediante-sintesi-ad-alto-livello)